warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 1. A user sends a key request with a [Keychain Address](#keychain-address) identifying the preferred Keychain.
 2. The [Intent Engine](#intent-engine) checks user [Intents](#intent).
-3. If Intents are satisfied, the Keychain generates and stores a private key, and a [Keychain Party](#keychain-party) publishes a public key to Warden Protocol.
+3. If Intents are satisfied, the Keychain generates and stores a private key.
+4. A [Keychain Party](#keychain-party) publishes a public key to Warden Protocol.

 (?)
 Should we treat it as a Warden-specific term and capitalize it?
 (?)
 Is it true that the Keychain generates and stores a private key?